 Why all the Misinformation and Disinformation? – Are We Hooked on Scarcity?

-Ever since 1986, when I began my alternative energy journey in earnest, I have received many reactions from people who hear about the possibility of free, non-polluting, forever renewable energy.
+Ever since 1986, when I began my alternative energy journey in earnest, I received many reactions from people who hear about the possibility of free, non-polluting, forever renewable energy.
 The most common reaction is fear, and those fearful reactions have had a wide spectrum of expression.

 Soon before I first published this essay, I had a conversation with a learned man who recited the many potential disasters that humanity is poised on the brink of, largely due to our energy practices.
 I agree with that assessment.
-When I mentioned that free energy could eliminate all those problems, and quickly, he dismissed it in an instant, saying that we could not predict how free energy’s implementation might develop.
-He preferred certain doom rather than potential salvation, because he could not predict the final outcome, even though the potential upside was something that looked like heaven on earth.
-I have witnessed that kind of response dozens and dozens of times.
+When I mentioned that free energy could eliminate all those problems, and quickly, he dismissed it in an instant, replying that we could not predict how free energy’s implementation might develop.
+He preferred certain doom rather than potential salvation, because he could not predict the final outcome, even though the potential upside was something that looked like heaven on Earth.
+I have witnessed that kind of response many times.
 That reaction is not confined to the energy issue.
 In 1990, when having AIDS was a death sentence, I tried interesting two AIDS patients in a treatment that reversed AIDS.
 Those patients could have tried the treatment for little cost, effort or inconvenience.
 They chose certain death instead, and a friend similarly died in early 2014.

 Why did Heinberg and Ruppert dismiss new energy as they did, particularly regarding the ET/black ops situation?
-When given the opportunity to see a vision of true abundance and the possibility of heaven on earth, people usually avert their eyes as quickly as possible.
-Heinberg and Ruppert are preaching scarcity and austerity, and have a large and growing audience, while Brian O'Leary was denied admittance to the same "progressive" venues where they were feted.
+When given the opportunity to see a vision of true abundance and the possibility of heaven on Earth, people usually avert their eyes as quickly as possible.
+Heinberg and Ruppert preached scarcity and austerity, and have a large and growing audience, while Brian O'Leary was denied admittance to the same "progressive" venues where they were feted.
 It appears that Ruppert was a casualty of his own bleak vision, as he committed suicide in utter despair in 2014.